 The idea of stepping into the unknown is scary.
 Things might get worse before they get better.
 They might not ever get better.
 But we don't know if we hang out on the edge of the diving board day after day, week after week, year after year.
 If we never step off the edge and tread the waters of fear, we can never know what letting go feels like.

-The times in I my life when I have been the most frightened, the most confused, the most devastated, have been the times in my life when I have let go.
-Not so much because I consciously wanted to, but because I had no choice.
+The times in I my life when I have been the most frightened, the most confused, the most devastated, have been the times in my life when I have had let go-- letting go of a marriage, a career, a city.
+At the time these decisions felt like I had no choice.
+I know now that I needed to some part of me deep down knew I had to make those choices.
 Not letting go, not moving on, for me was impossible.
 Each time I have been faced with big change, I have held on tight, pushed against it with Olympic heavy-weight force, before finally taking the leap.